MajaK02/Discover_Polska/README.md

 ## Future Improvements
-When I work on this project in the future I intended to improve the styling options, improving on the Wave error of contrast colors for better visibility.
-Furthermore, I wish to improve the lighthouse score even more, therefore more time will be spent familiarising myself with what exactly the errors are referring to, as in some cases by limited knowledge and experience meant that more time was spent debugging than on the project itself.
+- When I work on this project in the future I intended to improve the styling options, improving on the Wave error of contrast colors for better visibility in particular.
+- Furthermore, I wish to improve the lighthouse score even more, therefore more time will be spent familiarising myself with what exactly the errors are referring to, as in some cases by limited knowledge and experience meant that more time was spent debugging than on the project itself.
-Additionally, I intend to include a interactive map (using Javascript most likely) on which users can click on the area they are interested in and the relevant blog posts will be shown.
+- Future project iterations will also strive to develop a more complex and developed model customisation, perhaps a link to a booking site for that particular attraction.

 ## Future Features
 ### Personable user profiles